Mohamedfathi3060/Solid-Principles/README.md

  <br /> so when we need to add new feature it can work with new feature without any conflicts
  <br />Briefly => each class is open for 'extension' close for 'modification'
  <br />problem => when adding new feature (eg. paypal payment)  need to change each class deal with payment cycle
+ <br /> In the next example smartShapeManuplator is apply open for extend more shapes close for modify in its Code
  ![OPEN/CLOSE EXAMPLE](https://player.slideplayer.com/15/4573787/data/images/img8.png)
  ### L
  Liskov's Substitution Principle